The Battle of the Milvian Bridge

 According to another early account, written within two years of the battle by the Christian author Lactantius, who had been at Constantine’s court for some time, the emperor had a dream in which he was told to mark ‘the heavenly sign of God’ on his soldiers’ shields.
 He did as instructed, had the sign, whatever exactly it was, inscribed on the shields and attributed his victory against odds to the god of the Christians.
 In AD 315 the Senate dedicated a triumphal arch in Rome to Constantine (it may have been built originally for Maxentius), with an inscription praising him because ‘with divine instigation’ he and his army had won the victory.
 It tactfully refrained from saying which god had provided the ‘instigation’ and citizens could credit it to Sol Invictus or the Christian deity or whichever god they chose.

 What is not in doubt is that Constantine became a believing Christian who vigorously promoted Christianity without trying to force it down pagan throats.
-Diocletian and Galerius had persecuted the Christians savagely, but in ad 311 Galerius had granted them freedom of worship.
+Diocletian and Galerius had persecuted the Christians savagely, but in AD 311 Galerius had granted them freedom of worship.
 In AD 313 Constantine’s Edict of Milan proclaimed that ‘no one whatsoever should be denied the opportunity to give his heart to the observance of the Christian religion’.
 He appointed Christians to high office and gave Christian priests the same privileges as pagan ones.
-He taught his soldiers to respect Sunday, the day of the sun, which was also the Christian sabbath.
 By AD 323 the birthday of Sol Invictus on December 25th had become the birthday of Christ.
 The emperor strove to iron out theological disagreements among Christians and in AD 325 he personally attended the Council of Nicaea, which formulated the doctrine of the Trinity.
 He also built magnificent churches, including Santa Sophia in his capital city of Byzantium, renamed Constantinople.
 When he died in AD 337 Christianity was well on its way to becoming the state religion of the Roman Empire and Constantine considered himself the 13th apostle of Jesus Christ.